fearless23/ds_and_algo/src/ds/Arrays/README.md

 - Create static array with initial capacity
 - Add elements to static array.
 - Once, its full.
 Create new static array with double the capacity of existing array and copy elements

+> Note: Javascript have similar to array kind of data structure and they are dynamic in nature.
+However, Javascript have ArrayBuffer to have play with array like structures.